Short-range baryon-baryon potentials in constituent quark model revisited: Formulation

 Now, we can calculate the local potentials for two baryons as follows: \begin{enumerate} \item Calculate $N ( \bm{r} , \bm{r}^{\prime} )$, $V_{\rm int} ( \bm{r} , \bm{r}^{\prime} )$ and solve the RGM equation.
 Because we are interested in the low-energy behavior of the two-baryon system, we focus on the ground state in $S$ wave.
 The eigenenergy of the two-baryon system $\mathcal{E}$ is given by

 where $B$ is the binding energy of the bound state.
 Note that the angular dependence of $N ( \bm{r} , \bm{r}^{\prime} )$ and $V_{\rm int} ( \bm{r} , \bm{r}^{\prime} )$ is irrelevant in the present study, because we focus on the $S$-wave state.
-For the reduced mass $\mu _{a b}$ in the RGM equation and baryon masses in the eigenenergy $\mathcal{E}$~\eqref{eq:Eigen}, we use the physical and isospin-averaged baryon masses rather than the eigenvalues in Eq.~\eqref{eq:Schr}.
+For the reduced mass $\mu _{a b}$ in the RGM equation and baryon masses in the eigenenergy $\mathcal{E}$~\eqref{eq:Eigen}, we use the values in our constituent quark model, \textit{i.e.}, the eigenvalues in Eq.~\eqref{eq:Schr}.

 \item From the wave function $\psi ( r )$ in the RGM equation, calculate the reduced wave function $\psi _{\rm R} ( r )$ according to Eq.~\eqref{eq:psiR}.

 \item Calculate

 and derive the equivalent local potential $V_{\rm eq} ( r )$ that generates the same wave function $\chi _{\rm R}$ with the eigenenergy $\mathcal{E}_{\rm G}$~\cite{Oka:1981ri}: